hiramegl/AaMakro5oul/README.md

 loops on-the-go during gigs.
 I also wanted to create functions or commands ("macros") that perform many operations simultaneously, just with the touch of one button.

+---

 ## Installation

 In order to install AaMakro5oul, you should install the following dependencies (in this order):
 1. Open Stage Control (0.23.0)
-2. Ruby
+1. Ruby
-3. Virtual MIDI Port (MAC OS)
+1. Virtual MIDI Port (MAC OS)
+1. Deploying scripts (MAC OS)

 ### 1. Open Stage Control 0.23.0
 Open Stage Control is used as a bridge between the AaMakro5oul GUI and Ableton Live.
 The GUI configuration is saved in the file